Migrate from TiDB Self-Managed to TiDB Cloud

 Migrate full data

-To migrate data from the TiDB Self-Hosted cluster to TiDB Cloud, perform a full data migration as follows:
+To migrate data from the TiDB Self-Managed cluster to TiDB Cloud, perform a full data migration as follows:

-1. Migrate data from the TiDB Self-Hosted cluster to Amazon S3.
+1. Migrate data from the TiDB Self-Managed cluster to Amazon S3.

 2. Migrate data from Amazon S3 to TiDB Cloud.

-Migrate data from the TiDB Self-Hosted cluster to Amazon S3
+Migrate data from the TiDB Self-Managed cluster to Amazon S3

-You need to migrate data from the TiDB Self-Hosted cluster to Amazon S3 using Dumpling.
+You need to migrate data from the TiDB Self-Managed cluster to Amazon S3 using Dumpling.

 If your TiDB cluster is in a local IDC, or the network between the Dumpling server and Amazon S3 is not connected, you can export the files to the local storage first, and then upload them to Amazon S3 later.

 Step 1.
-Disable the GC mechanism of the upstream TiDB Self-Hosted cluster temporarily
+Disable the GC mechanism of the upstream TiDB Self-Managed cluster temporarily

 To ensure that newly written data is not lost during incremental migration, you need to disable the upstream cluster's garbage collection (GC) mechanism before starting the migration to prevent the system from cleaning up historical data.